dotnet/core-setup/Documentation/design-docs/host-startup-hook.md

 The environment variables, if set, take precedence over the `<appname>.runtimeconfig.json` settings.
 These settings result in `ManagedHostType.Initialize()` being called in hostpolicy, before the main assembly is loaded.
+If it read these settings from environment variables, they will be inherited by child processes by default.
+It is up to the ManagedHost.dll and user code to decide what to do about this - ManagedHost.dll may clear them to prevent this behavior globally, if desired.

 Specifically, hostpolicy starts up coreclr and sets up a new AppDomain with `ManagedHost.dll` on the TPA list.
-If it read these settings from environment variables, it clears them so that child processes do not inherit these settings.
 It then invokes `ManagedHost.Initialize()`.
 This gives `ManagedHost` a chance to set up new AssemblyLoadContexts, or register other callbacks.
 After `Initialize()` returns, hostpolicy starts up the main entry point of